apache/openwhisk-deploy-kube/README.md

 wsk property set --apihost <whisk.ingress.apiHostName>:<whisk.ingress.apiHostPort>
 wsk property set --auth 23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP
 ```
-### Configuring the CLI for Kubernetes on Docker for Mac
+### Configuring the CLI for Kubernetes on Docker for Mac and Windows

-The `docker0` network interface does not exist in the Docker for Mac
+The `docker0` network interface does not exist in the Docker for Mac/Windows
 host environment.
 Instead, exposed NodePorts are forwarded from localhost
 to the appropriate containers.
 This means that you will use `localhost`
 instead of `whisk.ingress.apiHostName` when configuring